T

 museum

-• Focus on the Piedmontese masters for a regional art immersion.
+• Focus on the works of the Piedmontese school for a unique regional art experience.

 1. Morning